 All in all, I would say there are three main parts to Japanese pronunciation: Vowels and consonants, rhythm, and accent.
 Vowels are a huge part of the Japanese language (pretty much every other letter by English romaji standards).
 Try to get used to this quickly.
 Rhythm also is very important.
 Japanese and English rhythm is a bit different, so of course it’s something you should probably think about learning.
 Go ahead and try putting all the stresses in the wrong places when speaking English – it sounds kind of silly, right?
 That’s why it’s important to concentrate on rhythm as much as you can now, while nothing is habit yet.
 Lastly, check your accent.
 Sometimes it is hard for people to know what they sound like.
 Maybe try recording yourself and listening to it (cringe).

 Learning pronunciation is a bit of a painful and grueling process for some people, but it will be well worth it in the end.
 Not enough people/teachers make pronunciation equally as important as everything else, and I think that’s a big mistake.
 Stressing pronunciation from the very beginning is just as important as learning hiragana or basic vocabularies, possibly more important.
 There aren’t any really weird sounds in the Japanese language, so everyone should be able to do it with a little practice.
-Just make sure you start learning (and concentrating on it) earlier rather than later, otherwise you’ll end up sounding like that idiot, John Mayer.
+Just make sure you start learning (and concentrating on it) earlier rather than later.

 Part 3: Taking Steps